AraneaDev/accountant/docs/ledger-migration.md

 ]);
 ```

-The `Recordable` should be updated from
+The `Recordable` columns should be updated from
 ```php
 $table->morphs('recordable');
 ```